 8. Look for a financially literate venture partner.
 In TGFISG, we promote financial literacy seriously.
 Sabi nga, our goal is to be rich not to look rich.
 So we also take note of this sa mga venture partners namin.
 We have to make sure na marunong din sila sa pera and they can take care of our investment.
 There are instances where may mga ka partner kami na nagbabago ng lifestyle once nagkapera lang ng konti.
 Maganda rin kang mamomonitor natin sila sa facebook, para may idea din tayo sa ginagawa nila.
 It’s difficult to check this at the start of the venture.
 Most of the time, naka invest na tayo before we knew them.
 We just wait for our contract to finish then vow never to partner with them again.

 9. Parner with big farms only.
-We don’t venture with small time farmer directly na maliit lang funding capital or maliit lang yong farm.
+With our pre-settlement funding services, we don’t venture with small time farmer directly na maliit lang funding capital or maliit lang yong farm.
 As much as possible, we venture kung ang funding requirement is 1M and above.
 Baka sa sobrang liit ng requirement, malugi pa kami sa farm visit and monitoring.
 Unless someone will act as middle man or point of contact to consolidate small farmers, we can consider.
 Kung small farm, direct to individual investor is ok.
 Not for group like us.

 10. Trust is the most important of all.
 Without it, there’s a good chance the venture will not work.
 I’m a risk taker.
 When I invest, gentleman’s agreement lang ok na.
 Though contract is good for every venture, when shit happens, we cannot rely on it.
 That’s why we need to invest extra money we can afford to lose always.
 But at the start of the venture, good trust relationship must be established.